google/or-tools/cmake/docs/java.md

 # Introduction

 First, verify you have the `JAVA_HOME` environment variable set otherwise CMake and Maven won't be able to find your Java SDK.

 ## Build the Binary Package

 To build the java maven packages, simply run:

 ```sh
 cmake -S. -Bbuild -DBUILD_JAVA=ON
 cmake --build build --target java_package -v
 ```
-note: Since `java_package` is in target `all`, you can also ommit the `--target` option.
+note: Since `java_package` is in target `all`, you can also omit the `--target` option.

 ## Testing